W. G. Grace: "A bit too far away"

 England's team in Grace's final Test at Trent Bridge in 1899.
 Back row: Dick Barlow (umpire), Tom Hayward, George Hirst, Billy Gunn, J. T. Hearne (12th man), Bill Storer (wkt kpr), Bill Brockwell, V. A. Titchmarsh (umpire).
 Middle row: C. B. Fry, K. S. Ranjitsinhji, W. G. Grace (captain), Stanley Jackson.
 Front row: Wilfred Rhodes, Johnny Tyldesley.

 By the time of his fiftieth birthday in July 1898, Grace had developed a somewhat corpulent figure and had lost his former agility, which meant he was no longer a competent fielder.
 He remained a very good batsman and at need a useful slow bowler, but he was clearly entering the twilight of his career and was now generally referred to as "The Old Man".
 As a special occasion, the MCC committee arranged the 1898 Gentlemen v Players match to coincide with his fiftieth birthday and he celebrated the event by scoring 43 and 31*, though handicapped by lameness and an injured hand.

 During the 1899 season, Grace received an invitation from the Crystal Palace Company in London to help them form London County Cricket Club.
 He accepted to became the club's secretary, manager, and captain with an annual salary of £600.

 Grace captained England in the first Test of the 1899 series against Australia at Trent Bridge, when he was 51.
 By this time his bulk had made him a liability in the field and, afterwards, realising his limitations all too clearly, he decided to stand down and surrendered both his place and the captaincy to Archie MacLaren.
-It is evident that Grace "plotted" his own omission from the England team by asking C. B. Fry, another selector who had arrived late for their meeting, if he thought that MacLaren should play in the Second Test.
+It is evident that Grace "plotted" his own omission from the team by asking C. B. Fry, another selector who had arrived late for their meeting, if he thought that MacLaren should play in the Second Test.
 Fry answered: "Yes, I do".
 "That settles it", said Grace, and he promptly retired from international cricket.
 Explaining his decision later, Grace ruefully admitted of his diminished fielding skills that "the ground was getting a bit too far away".